-Scientists believe that an asteroid impact potentially combined with serious volcanic movement, wiped out the dinosaurs at the end of the Cretaceous period.
-Although, there is banter about whether dinosaurs were flourishing before this, or whether they had been in decline because of long haul changes in an atmosphere more than a large number of years.
+Scientists believe that an asteroid impact, potentially combined with serious volcanic movement, wiped out the dinosaurs at the end of the Cretaceous period.
+Although, there is banter about whether dinosaurs were flourishing before this or whether they had been in decline because of long-haul changes in an atmosphere more than a large number of years.

 Earlier, scientists used the fossil record and some mathematical predictions to propose dinosaurs may have just been in decline, with the number and assorted variety of species falling before the asteroid impact.

-Now, in a new study, scientists at the Imperial College London have modeled the changing environment and dinosaur species distribution in North America.
+In a new study, scientists at the Imperial College London have modeled the changing environment and dinosaur species distribution in North America.
 Based on the model, scientists found that dinosaurs were likely not in decline before the meteorite.

 In the western half, there was a steady supply of sediment from the newly forming Rocky Mountains, which created perfect conditions for fossilizing dinosaurs once they died.
 The eastern half of the continent was instead characterized by conditions far less suitable for fossilization.

 Scientists used ecological niche modeling that models which environmental conditions, such as temperature and rainfall, each species needs to survive.
-They then mapped where these conditions would occur both across the continent and over time.
+They then mapped where these conditions would occur across the continent and over time.
 This allowed them to create a picture of where groups of dinosaur species could survive as conditions changed, rather than just where their fossils had been found.

 The team found habitats that could support a range of dinosaur groups were actually more widespread at the end of the Cretaceous, but that these were in areas less likely to preserve fossils.